Friday, November 27, 1970

 “Thorn Tree in the Garden”

 At the end of the sessions, Dowd told the band they might be able to squeeze in one more song.
 Clapton said, “Hey, Bobby.
 Why don’t you sing that song of yours, the one about the thorn tree?”
-JR-132 While seemingly “about a boy pining over a lost love,” JR-50 it was actually about a dog.
+JR-132 The “gentle acoustic love song” CC is seemingly “about a boy pining over a lost love,” JR-50 but was actually about a dog.
 While staying at Leon Russell’s Plantation, Whitlock adopted a dog and a cat to keep him company.
 Jimmy Karstein, a friend of Radle’s, insisted the pets had to go.
 When he announced he’d taken care of the dog, Whitlock wrote the song and performed it for Karstein.
-He was moved, to which Whitlock said, “Someday I’m going to record it, and every time you hear it you’re going to feel really bad, because you’ll remember what you did to my dog.”
+Whitlock said, “Someday I’m going to record it, and every time you hear it you’re going to feel really bad, because you’ll remember what you did to my dog.”
 JR-50

 Resources and Related Links: